Chronic pelvic pain in women

 Tests and diagnosis

-Figuring out what's at the root of your chronic pelvic pain often involves a process of elimination, because numerous disorders could be responsible.
+Figuring out what's at the root of your chronic pelvic pain often involves a process of elimination because many different disorders can cause pelvic pain.
 In addition to a detailed interview about your pain, your personal health history and your family history, your doctor may ask you to keep a journal of your symptoms.

 Possible tests or exams your doctor might suggest include: